multiversx/mx-sdk-dapp/README.md

 </DappUI.ExtensionLoginButton
 ```

-Also, for a quicker setup, the DappUI object exports an `DappUI.UnlockPage` component, which contains all 4 buttons.
+Also, for a quicker setup, the DappUI object exports a `DappUI.UnlockPage` component, which contains all 4 buttons.

 Another handly component is DappUI.AuthenticatedRoutesWrapper, which can be used to protect certain routes and redirect the user to login page if the user is not authenticated.